2026 United States House of Representatives elections in Texas: District 11

-The 11th district is based in midwestern Texas, including Lamesa, Midland, Odessa, San Angelo, Granbury, and Brownwood.
+The new 11th district is based in midwestern Texas, including Midland, Odessa, San Angelo and Brownwood, and also includes a thin stretch of the Austin area along the Travis and Williamson county lines including Pflugerville and Horseshoe Bay.
 The incumbent is Republican August Pfluger, who was re-elected unopposed in 2024.
+The majority White district has a voting age population that is 35.3% Hispanic, and in 2024 gave Donald Trump 66.5% of the vote and Ted Cruz 64%.